Goldilocks Isolation: High Performance VMs with Edera: Background

 \subsection{Additional Isolation Techniques}

 \textbf{Hypervisor virtualization.} Several systems improve the efficiency of hypervisor virtualization.
-Unikernel approaches~\cite{Unikernels:paper, lightvm, unikraft, hermitux, mirage} use a minimized, per-application kernel to reduce the overhead of creating VMs.
-This approach generally (with the exception of HermiTux~\cite{hermitux}) requires re-building images specifically for the unikernel, which can be slow and may be impossible to do for proprietary applications without source code access.
-A unikernel approach also means that changes to images require re-compilation of the unikernel, hampering development speed.
+Unikernels~\cite{Unikernels:paper, lightvm, unikraft, hermitux, mirage} use a minimized, per-application kernel to reduce the overhead of creating VMs.
+This approach generally (with the exception of HermiTux~\cite{hermitux}) requires re-building images specifically for the unikernel, which can be slow and may be impossible for proprietary applications without source code access.
+A unikernel also means that changes to images require re-compilation of the unikernel, hampering development speed.

-Hardware virtualization extensions can also be used to improve efficiency of hypervisor virtualization.
-Kata Containers~\cite{kata}, Firecracker~\cite{firecracker}, PVM~\cite{pvm}, and RunD~\cite{rund} use hardware virtualization extensions to reduce virtualization overhead.
-However, the reliance on virtualization extensions means these systems are not able to run on any modern CPU.
+Hardware virtualization extensions can improve hypervisor efficiency.
+Kernel-based Virtual Machine (KVM) is a Linux kernel feature built on hardware virtualization extensions that allows the kernel to function as a hypervisor~\cite{kvm}.
+Firecracker~\cite{firecracker} and PVM~\cite{pvm} are virtual machine monitors (VMMs) that manage the device model and creation of virtual machines on the KVM hypervisor.
+However, reliance on virtualization extensions in the underlying KVM means that these systems cannot run in clouds that do not support nested virtualization.
+There are also performance impacts, especially for startup time that have hindered adoption in all but the most security-sensitive applications.
+Further, KVM is built on the Linux kernel, so includes this whole kernel in the TCB.
+Operation forwarding attacks on Kata~\cite{kata} and Firecracker demonstrate vulnerabilities with the use of KVM to forward operations to the host kernel~\cite{operation-forwarding}.

+Other hypervisor virtualization techiques have been introduced for the cloud.
+Xen-blanket~\cite{xen-blanket} adds an intermediate compatibility layer to cloud virtual machines.
+This provides performant interoperability, but does not directly run containers.

 \textbf{OS Virtualization.} Other isolation techniques add isolation layers to OS virtualization.
 These include gVisor~\cite{gvisor} which implements user-level kernel isolation, and vKernel~\cite{vkernel} which allows for container-specific security rules.
-However, these systems do not achieve the isolation of hypervisor virtualization as they still contain a shared kernel.
+However, these systems do not achieve the isolation of hypervisor virtualization as they still contain a shared kernel and filesystem, which attackers can use to discover sensitive data~\cite{gvisor-gemini-attack}.

-\textbf{Dedicated hardware.} Other approaches to improving container isolation require dedicated hardware.
-Oxide computers~\cite{oxide} and Metalvisor~\cite{metalvisor} use dedicated hardware to more securely run containers.
-Constellation~\cite{constellation} uses a confidential VM for each Kubernetes cluster, with the cluster encrypted in an enclave during runtime.